csams/workflow/README.md

 ```

 If a dependency should be provided even if it threw an exception during processing,
 use the `Dep` helper class with the `on_error` keyword.
-If the dependency threw
+If the dependency throws
-an error, it is accessible through the `_exception` attribute.
+an exception, it will be accessible through the `_exception` attribute.

 ```python
 class A(Plugin):